KhaledSaud70/allam_wrapper/README.md

 # ALLaM Class

-The ALLaM Class is a Python wrapper for interacting with the ALLaM-13B model using IBM Watsonx.
+The ALLaM Class is a wrapper for interacting with the ALLaM-13B model using IBM Watsonx.
 This class provides an easy-to-use interface for sending correctly formatted prompts to the model and receiving responses.

 ## Requirements